19th September, 2023

 Firstly, and most obviously, failing to assess the risks from hazardous substances in the workplace is a breach of the regulations that could lead to enforcement action.

-The regulations are in force to protect workers from the effects of exposure to hazardous substances.
-So if you fail to assess and control the risks your workforce could suffer as a consequence.
+Secondly, the regulations are in force to protect workers from the effects of exposure to hazardous substances.
+So if you fail to assess and control the risks, the health of your workforce could suffer as a consequence.

 Keep a COSHH register for any substances hazardous to health and make sure data sheets and COSHH assessments are carried out for these substances and adequate control measures are in place.

 Use appropriate controls should to minimise exposure and control the risks.

 And speaking of controls, that doesn't just mean PPE.

 Your first thought for controlling COSHH risks might be PPE.

 Don't just rely on personal protective equipment (PPE).
 PPE is important, but it is also the last line of defence and only protects one user at a time.